 After four weeks, there was no significant difference in the amount of fat lost between the two groups.

-In a similar trial, this time using HIIT rather than steady-state cardio, researchers from Canada’s McMaster University looked at the impact of fasted versus fed exercise in two groups of overweight and obese women .
+In a similar trial, this time using high-intensity interval training (HIIT workout) rather than steady-state cardio, researchers from Canada’s McMaster University looked at the impact of fasted versus fed exercise in two groups of overweight and obese women .

-Both groups performed 18 sessions of sprint interval training for six weeks.
+Both groups performed 18 sessions of high-intensity exercise (sprint interval training) for six weeks.
 They also consumed an identical breakfast (an energy bar, yogurt, and orange juice, which provided a total of 439 calories) on training days.

 However, while one group ate the meal 60 minutes before training, group two exercised in a fasted state and ate their meal 60 minutes after the workout.

 After six weeks, both groups lost an average of 1.3 pounds of fat.
 But there was no difference in the amount of fat lost between the fed and fasted groups.
 Women who hit the gym before breakfast lost no more fat than women who exercised one hour after eating.

 In short, the beneficial effect of fasted exercise on fat metabolism doesn’t translate into a significant increase in the rate of fat loss over time .